How the Debt Ceiling Could Impact Markets

 • The president could use his executive powers to bypass the debt ceiling.

-Finally, although very unlikely, the government could default on its debts.
+Finally, although very unlikely, as noted above, the government could default on its debts.
 This has never occurred, and would be unprecedented — potentially leading to a global financial crisis.

 Where Did the Debt Ceiling Come From?